Travel Bloggers Association born in Portugal

 And I couldn’t be in better company!
 The team of founders include bloggers that I truly admire and who, in fact, have made history in the travel blog world, such as Filipe Morato Gomes (Alma de Viajante), Rui Barbosa Batista (Born Freee), Catarina Leonardo (Wandering Life), João Leitão, (João Leitão Viagens), Carla Mota (Viajar entre Viagens), Pedro Henriques (Espírito Viajante), Sofia Machado (Sofia na Austrália), Ruthia Portelinha (O Berço do Mundo) and… me! 🙂

-Well, my story is not that long, considering that Surfer Girl On The Move celebrated three years last January.
+Well, my story is not that long, considering that Marlene On The Move celebrated three years last January.
 But the rigor I’ve been trying to instill on this platform since day one and the quality information I always strive to offer were two of the reasons that led to the invitation to join this illustrious group.
 I couldn’t be more honored.

 ABVP Wants to Support Travel Blogger's Work